Edit Content

 Can Stress Urinary Incontinence Be Cured or Reversed?

 There are many treatment options for SUI, and in many cases, symptoms can be improved or eliminated.
 A lot depends on the cause of your SUI, the severity, and your method for treating SUI.
-Physical therapy can do wonders, but it’s something you need to keep up with and not all patients are able to be compliant with their treatment.
+Physical therapy can do wonders, but it’s something you need to keep up with, and not all patients can be compliant with their treatment.
 Surgery can also help with symptoms, but not everyone experiences complete recovery from SUI after surgery.
 It’s important to talk to your doctor about your specific condition, the treatment options you’re considering, and what you can expect.

 What Are The Treatment Options For SUI?

-There are a number of effective therapies for Stress Urinary Incontinence.
+There are several effective therapies for Stress Urinary Incontinence.
 Some of these include:

 Behavioral Changes